Winter is coming.

 I’d like to think we’re clear on water proof materials.

-And my ‘April Fool’ is that water resistancy and water repellancy are the same thing (WTF indeed…).
+And it turns out that water resistancy and water repellancy are the same thing (WTF indeed…).

 When we (they?) talk about jackets being water resistant, generally this means a jacket that doesn’t contain a waterproof membrane.
 On its own, the fabric would get wet and allow water through to your skin (or your base layer).